It is National HotDog Day!

-I am not a football fan.
-I am often surrounded by football fans who, on crucial game days, require sustenance that is easy to make and goes well with beer.
+I am not a sports fan.
+I am often surrounded by sports fans who, on crucial game days, require sustenance that is easy to make and goes well with beer.
+Hotdogs!

 I make Texas Weiners with this sauce and chopped onions.
 This sauce is HOT so exercise discretion.
 For a milder sauce, omit the Cayenne Pepper.